kumrzz/sssm_gbce/README.md

 ```

 Tests:
-To test the assignment using unittest, please execute test.py file as
+To test the assignment using unittest, please execute test.py file as:
 ```
 python test.py
 ```